raspberrypilearning/interactive-animation/en/step_7.md

 ---

-You can add actions that make a change to a sprite and then reverse them such as growing, waiting, and then shrinking.
+You can add actions that make a change to a sprite and then reverse them, such as growing, waiting, and then shrinking.

 **Squash ball when clicked**: [See inside](https://scratch.mit.edu/projects/435723273/editor){:target="_blank"}